 Handling Emergency Repairs

 Despite careful maintenance, emergency repairs can still arise.
-Landlords should be prepared to handle urgent repair requests efficiently.
+Landlords should be prepared to handle urgent repair requests efficiently, and our guide to Washington emergency repair response times covers the legal deadlines in detail.
 Common emergency repairs include:

 To streamline the repair process, landlords should: